couchbaselabs/couchbase-lite-rust/README.md

+# This repo has been archived.
+Please see https://github.com/Dushistov/couchbase-lite-rust

 # EXPERIMENTAL Rust Bindings For Couchbase Lite

 This is a Rust API binding of [Couchbase Lite][CBL], an embedded NoSQL document database engine with sync.